 Third, incorporation of JASC’s new metal to metal seal fitting design serves as replacements for O-rings and other elastomeric materials.

 The “Tee” designs can be used on standard or DLN fuel nozzles, they are SAE J1926 compatible, provide adjustable orientation for easy connection interface to existing piping, and are rated for continuous service at high temperature and pressure.

 JASC’s solutions are configured to be interchangeable with the turbine’s existing hardware.
 This minimizes project cost and time associated with performing a fuel system upgrade.

-Transferring from gas to liquid fuel, starting on liquid fuel and executing these sequences without tripping the turbine allows systems to be exercised regularly with no negative impact.
-Case studies of power plants which have performed JASC fuel system upgrades reveal that after five years of operation, maintenance typically consists of normal refurbishment of the JASC check valves.
+Transferring from gas to liquid fuel, starting on liquid fuel, and executing these sequences without tripping the turbine allows systems to be exercised regularly with no negative impact.
+Case studies of power plants that have performed JASC fuel system upgrades reveal that after five years of operation, maintenance typically consists of normal refurbishment of the JASC check valves.

 Two decades of innovative product development and implementation demonstrates that gas turbine owners can realize significantly reduced operation and maintenance costs when a JASC fuel system upgrade is performed.